Deciphering galaxy images using machine vision -- Combining variational autoencoder and principal component analysis for feature extraction: Discussion and Conclusions

 We have used mock galaxy images generated from the EAGLE simulation by \cite{Trayford2017} to investigate the features learned by machine vision through a widely used self-supervised technique, the variational autoencoder (VAE) framework.
 We compress galaxy images of size $256 \times 256$ pixels into a latent space of 35 features, a number determined by balancing both the reconstruction residuals and the KL divergence terms.
 Then, we apply principal component analysis (PCA) to recombine the latent features and rank them according to their contributions to the total variance.

 The learned latent features focus on different regions of the images depending on their morphologies -- from the outskirts in disk-dominated galaxies to the inner regions in bulge-dominated systems.
 However, while correlations can be observed between the latent features and structural measurements, it is important to recognise that these representations are not directly equivalent to structural measurements that require a predefined mathematical form.
 Instead, the latent features, along with the sequentially extracted principal components (PCs), serve as data-driven descriptors of the visual appearance of galaxies, with each feature encoding fractional contributions to the overall morphology.
 However, by incorporating a PCA, we reduce the entanglement between learned features and structural measurements.
 For example, the number of features correlated with half-light radius and S\'ersic index decreases from $14.5\pm1.0$ and $6.0\pm1.5$ VAE latent features, respectively, to only $2.0\pm1.0$ PCs after the PCA process.
-We also find that the VAE framework prioritises the reconstruction of galaxy size, as evidenced by the strong correlation of this quantity with the highest-ranked PCs (see Fig.~\ref{fig:dcor_balanced} and Fig.~\ref{fig:dcor_subset}).
-Once the size is established, the framework subsequently incorporates internal structures such as disk and bulge components.
-By examining the correlation between extracted PCs and the S\'ersic index, we find that, in general, these structures are not governed by a single component but are instead distributed across multiple PCs.
-However, for intermediate systems with transitional morphologies, where both structures coexist, the generation of disk and bulge structures becomes more dedicated compared to purely disk- or bulge-dominated cases.
-We also find that asymmetric structures are more emphasized in disk-bulge galaxies, showing strong correlations with the first PC, whereas concentration is relatively more prominent in bulge-dominated systems.
-Additionally, a minor emphasis on position angle is observed in disk-dominated galaxies, whereas the axis ratio shows slight prominence in bulge-dominated systems.